South African patent system: Patentable invention

 Section 25 of the South African Patent Act, Act 57 of 1978, specifies that a patentable invention includes new inventions in the fields of trade and industry or agriculture.
 However, this act excludes new discoveries; new scientific theories; new mathematical methods; new schemes, rules or methods for performing mental acts, playing games or doing business; new computer programs; and presentation of information.
 Even if an inventor’s product or process falls within the scope of the excluded categories, patent attorneys may be able to draft the patent specification in such a manner that the invention gets legal protection.

 Patent Cooperation Treaty

 South Africa is a signatory of the Patent Cooperation Treaty (PCT).
 This means that South Africans are able to file both national and international applications.
 This is in line with the supranational recognition of intellectual property restrictions within the context of globalisation.

+Regional cooperation

+South Africa is not a member of the African Regional Intellectual Property Organization (ARIPO) or the Organisation Africaine de la Propriété Intellectuelle (OAPI).
+It participates in the SANi patent system, a cooperative effort between South Africa and Nigeria that provides for patent coverage in both of those countries.

 International inventive step requirements

 South African criteria for the originality of an invention are analogous to those of most of the First World, e.g. Europe, the United States, Japan, and Australia.
 However, South Africa's inventive step requirements differ from some of these countries.
 Consequently, the International Search Report and the International Preliminary Examination Report should be consulted when examining a South African application.
 This will indicate whether the PCT International Specification as filed and as published should be amended when filing a South African application.
 Importantly, such a step lessens the possibility that a South African patent, which may be granted on the application, will be deemed invalid on the grounds of lack of inventive step.